usedbytes/i2c_encoder/regmap.md

 ### *CMIF*
 The compare-match interrupt flag.
 This bit will be asserted when a compare-match occurs.
 The host must write 0 to this bit to clear the flag and release the LED/IRQ line.
-Writing 1 to this bit has no effect.
+Writing 1 to this bit forces a compare match event, which will assert the LED/IRQ line depending on the *LED[1:0]* setting.

 ### *LED[1:0]*
 These two bits control the behaviour of the LED/IRQ output, as described in the